yhoriuchi/projoint/README.md

 Conjoint survey designs are spreading across the social sciences due to their unusual capacity to estimate many quantities of interest from a single randomized experiment. **Projoint is general-purpose software for the design, implementation, and analysis of conjoint surveys.** Its easy-to-use components include a drag-and-drop web-based application for survey design and an R package for analysis.

-We created this software for our <a href="https://gking.harvard.edu/conjointE" target="_blank" class="external-link"><em>American Journal of Political Science</em> article</a> that shows how to **correct measurement error** in conjoint surveys,<sup><a href="https://yhoriuchi.github.io/projoint/articles/correct.html" target="_blank" style="text-decoration: none;">&#9432;</a></sup> and so Projoint makes that easy too.
-This correction is essential because conjoint’s ability to mirror complicated real-world choices, explicitly about survey respondents’ **choices between two options**,<sup><a href="https://yhoriuchi.github.io/projoint/articles/faq.html#what-is-the-history-of-conjoint-analysis-what-is-the-difference-between-profile-level-and-choice-level-data" target="_blank" style="text-decoration: none;">&#9432;</a></sup> often generates substantial measurement error and, without corrections, can lead to substantial bias.
+We created this software for our forthcoming article in the <a href="https://gking.harvard.edu/conjointE" target="_blank" class="external-link"><em>American Journal of Political Science</em></a> that shows how to **correct measurement error** in conjoint surveys,<sup><a href="https://yhoriuchi.github.io/projoint/articles/correct.html" target="_blank" style="text-decoration: none;">&#9432;</a></sup> and so Projoint makes that easy too.
+This correction is essential because conjoint’s ability to mirror complicated real-world choices about survey respondents’ choices,<sup><a href="https://yhoriuchi.github.io/projoint/articles/faq.html#what-is-the-history-of-conjoint-analysis-what-is-the-difference-between-profile-level-and-choice-level-data" target="_blank" style="text-decoration: none;">&#9432;</a></sup> often generates substantial measurement error and, without corrections, can lead to substantial bias.

-We intend for Projoint to be the easiest and fastest way to correctly field and analyze conjoint surveys.
+We intend for Projoint to be the easiest and fastest way to design, field, and analyze conjoint surveys.
 Take the 6 steps below and you should be all set.

 ---

-## 🚀 Tutorials
+## 🚀 Six Easy Steps

 <!-- =========================
      1. Install